BlueZylinder/BlueZylinder/README.md

 - 👋 Hi, I’m @BlueZylinder
 - 👀 I’m interested in ...
-Coding/making software/helping out her people
+Coding/making software/helping other people
 - 🌱 I’m currently learning ...Python/Html/Javascript/CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Discord = BlueZylinder#0325